tenebrius1/tp/docs/UserGuide.md

 ### Editing the data file

 `CliTutors` data is saved as a JSON file `[JAR file location]/data/clitutors.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update the data directly by editing that data file.

 <div markdown="block" class="alert alert-warning">
 <b>:heavy_exclamation_mark: Caution:</b> If the data file's format is invalid after manual changes, `CliTutors` will discard all data and start with an empty data file at the next run.